jamesplease/redux-resource/docs/guides/state-structure.md

 Because these are the same resource (books), they belong in the same slice.
 But there are two different "groupings" of them, and they may have a different order.

-Lists lets you keep track of this information.
+Lists lets you do both of these things.
+Lists allow you to keep track of an ordering that the server returns to you, and you can have as many lists as you'd like.

-In the above example, let's see what those lists might look in the state slice:
+Using the above example, let's see what those lists might look in the state slice:

 ```js
 {